oracle-livelabs/developer/dev-ai-app-dev-retail/ai-exercise/ai-vector-search-challenge.md

 ## Task 1: Challenge requirements

-The data science team at SeerEquites has provided a Jupyter notebook called `ai_vector_search_challenge.ipynb` with four key code cells.
+The data science team at Seer Retail has provided a Jupyter notebook called `ai_vector_search_challenge.ipynb` with four key code cells.
 The first cell sets up the environment, but the next three cells which are responsible for vectorizing data, verifiying it and performing similarity search contain errors marked as ❗**"CHANGES GO HERE"**❗.
 Your job is to fix these cells in order to make the feature work.
 The notebook will:

 - **Connect to the database and import the necessary libraries and drivers.**
 - **Vectorize the `loan_type` column from the `MOCK_LOAN_DATA` table into the `LOAN_CHUNK` table.**